pgraff/local-kube-access/LAPTOP-SETUP.md

 ### Node IP Address

-The setup uses `100.68.247.112` (primary control plane node).
-The ingress controller runs on all nodes, so any node IP will work, but this is the recommended one.
+The setup uses `100.111.119.104` (storage node k8s-storage-01).
+This node has a working ingress controller on port 80.

+**Note:** Control plane nodes (like `100.68.247.112`) do not expose ingress on port 80, so the storage node IP must be used for service access via ingress URLs.

-If you need to use a different node IP, replace `100.68.247.112` in the `/etc/hosts` entries.
+If you need to use a different node IP, you can test which nodes have working ingress using: `./cluster/scripts/detect-working-node-ip.sh`

 ## Troubleshooting